srlake/slackbox/README.md

 # slackbox
+This is a modified version of this repo adding a "listen" command with a link to open a stream

 Spotify playlist collaboration through Slack.
 Brought to you by the lovely people at [Benchmark](http://benchmark.co.uk).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Simply create a Slash Command, such as `/jukebox`, which accepts a track name (also the artist too for a less fuzzy search) to add to a pre-defined Spotify playlist:
+Simply create a Slash Command, such as `/radio`, which accepts a track name (also the artist too for a less fuzzy search) to add to a pre-defined Spotify playlist:

-    /jukebox Bell Biv DeVoe – Poison
+    /radio Bell Biv DeVoe – Poison

+    or

+    /radio listen

+    which returns a link to a stream defined by an environment variable RADIO_URL

 ##Installation